TmacMai/multimodal-fusion/README.md

 # multimodal-fusion
 This repository contains codes of our some recent works aiming at multimodal fusion, including Divide, Conquer and Combine: Hierarchical Feature Fusion Network with Local and Global Perspectives for Multimodal Affective Computing, Locally Confined Modality Fusion Network With a Global Perspective for Multimodal Human Affective Computing, etc.

-The data are originally released in https://github.com/A2Zadeh/CMU-MultimodalSDK and are finally provided in https://github.com/soujanyaporia/multimodal-sentiment-analysis.
-If you need to use these data, please cite their corresponding papers.

 Belows are the detailed introductions of our fusion methods:
 1. HFFN (Hierarchical Feature Fusion Network)